 From the autumn learning will be delivered through a mix of online and in-person.

-It’s important to understand that we are not offering all students the opportunity to study completely online.
-This means that students and applicants should anticipate being on campus for some of their teaching and learning activities.
+It’s important to understand that we are not offering students the opportunity to study completely online.
+This means that students will be on campus for some of their teaching and learning activities.